 You can also find diabetes resources within the Healthline community.
 This includes:

-One of the ways that kidney function is measured is with a GFR test.
+A GFR test is one way for your doctor to assess your kidney function.
 Having a lower-than-normal GFR can indicate kidney disease or even kidney failure.

 If you have diabetes, your doctor will check your kidney function yearly by testing and measuring your GFR and urine albumin levels.
-To lower your risk of kidney disease, it’s important to stick to your treatment plan and to manage your blood pressure.
+To lower your risk of diabetic kidney disease, it’s most important to: